rediacc/docs/docs/cli/rest-api-guide.md

 - **Trace requests**: Use network tracing tools to examine request/response details
 - **Isolate components**: Test components in isolation to identify problems

-For implementation examples, see the [CLI tutorials](/docs/cli/tutorials/authentication-workflows) which demonstrate these patterns in practice.
+For implementation examples, see the [API Reference](/docs/cli/api-reference) which demonstrates these patterns in practice.